Biden falls short on goal of sharing 80M vaccines – latest updates

 The highly transmissible Delta variant, first identified in India, has become the most prevalent variant among new cases in the United States, according to California-based genomics company Helix.

-The company's computer models indicate that Delta now accounts for around 40% of new US cases, Dr. William Lee, vice president of science at Helix, said in a statement.
+The company's computer models indicate that Delta now accounts for around 40 percent of new US cases, Dr. William Lee, vice president of science at Helix, said in a statement.

-The models, based on 27,717 virus samples from 687 counties across the US, also indicated that the worrisome Gamma variant, first identified in Brazil, accounts for about 15% of new cases.
+The models, based on 27,717 virus samples from 687 counties across the US, also indicated that the worrisome Gamma variant, first identified in Brazil, accounts for about 15 percent of new cases.

 Helix researchers have noted occasional cases of an "offspring" variant of Delta called Delta-plus, but they "aren't seeing any evidence suggesting that these are driving the growth of Delta around the country yet," Lee said.

-Earlier in June, the researchers reported on the medical website medRxiv ahead of peer review that the percentage of new cases due to the variant first identified in Britain, known as Alpha, had dropped from 70% in mid-April 2021 to 42% six weeks later.
+Earlier in June, the researchers reported on the medical website medRxiv ahead of peer review that the percentage of new cases due to the variant first identified in Britain, known as Alpha, had dropped from 70 percent in mid-April 2021 to 42 percent six weeks later.

 He added that his team has submitted an update to the previous medRxiv preprint and is waiting for approval.